 Day 4: Matrei - Axams

-From Matrei am Brenner, the route follows a paved road and gravel to Maria Waldrast abbey and place of pilgrimage.
-Gather new strength at the friendly inn run by the monks of Maria Waldrast.
-From there, the route descends all the way down to Telfes in Stubai Valley on a broad gravel road.
+From Matrei am Brenner, the route follows a tarmac road and gravel to Maria Waldrast, an abbey and place of pilgrimage high above the valley floor.
+Gather new strength at the friendly tavern run by the monks of Maria Waldrast.
+From there, the route descends all the way down to Telfes in the Stubai Valley on a broad gravel road.
 Passing by the beautiful Telfer Wiesen meadows, the ride continues to Mutters and eventually to Axams, the destination of the day.

 Day 5: Axams - Kühtai

-The shortest day ride on the Innsbruck Loop takes you from Axams to Gries im Sellrain along quiet back roads.
-From there, the route winds into Sellrain Valley, gaining 850 vertical metres on its way past St. Sigmund im Sellrain and Haggen to the destination end of the day: Kühtai at an elevation of more than 2,000 metres above sea level.
+The shortest stage on the Innsbruck Loop takes you along quiet back roads from Axams to Gries im Sellrain.
+From there, the route winds into the Sellrain Valley, gaining 850 vertical metres on its way past St. Sigmund im Sellrain and Haggen to the destination end of the day: Kühtai at an elevation of more than 2,000 metres above sea level.

 Day 6: Kühtai - Innsbruck

-A descent takes you from Kühtai to Wald, where a short climb across “Sattele” brings you out high above Inntal Valley.
+A descent takes you from Kühtai to Wald, where a short climb across “Sattele” brings you out high above the Inn Valley.
 A long downhill delivers you to the village of Haiming.
-There, the route continues along the flat Inntal Valley floor to Mötz.
-Back roads, gravel trails, and a short ascent wind up to Barwies and across Mieming Plateau and Wildermieming to Telfs.
-The last section of the ride follows the Inntal Cycle Path into the heart of Innsbruck.
+There, the route continues along the flat Innt Valley floor to Mötz.
+Back roads, gravel trails and a short ascent wind up to Barwies and across the Mieming Plateau and Wildermieming to Telfs.
+The final section of the ride follows the Inn Cycle Path into the heart of Innsbruck.